mason00/WooliesX/README.md

 Code structure
 Basically follow simple Controller/Service/Model layer, demo abstraction via interface and dependency injection.
 Added one simple unit tests to show some basic understanding.

+## Q3 last try
+I get one right, guess that's the simple one.
+Trolley total (14) returned correctly.

+For the hard one, the return result seems wired.
+I checked posted data, the prices are all integer, not sure why it returns number with a point, decimal.
+Calculated trolley totals don't match.
+Provided Total: 154.
+Expected Total: 157.85810507501413.